Glossary of Terms

 Award Letter–The official document, issued by the Office of Student Financial Aid Services, which lists all of the financial aid awarded to the student.

 Cost of Attendance–The total annual amount it should cost a student to attend school.
-The cost of attendance covers tuition, on-campus room and board (or a housing and food allowance for off-campus students), and an allowance for books and supplies, transportation, and miscellaneous expenses.
+The cost of attendance covers tuition, on-campus housing and meals (or a housing and food allowance for off-campus students), and an allowance for books and supplies, transportation, and miscellaneous expenses.

 Default–The loan repayment status for individuals who do not repay their loans.
 Severe legal and financial repercussions are involved for borrowers who go into default, such as garnishment of wages, repayment of all principal demanded within a month’s time, and adverse credit ratings.